Student Visa & Work Permit Assistance

 Short term (longer than 3 months, but maximum 6 months): There are less requirements and documents needed to process this visa.
 It’s stamped / printed on your passport and that’s all you’d need.
 Once in Spain, you won’t have to or be able to obtain the NIE (foreigner’s ID number) and therefore would also not be eligible to apply for a work permit.
 Once the student visa is about to expire, if you’re interested in renewing it to stay in Spain for longer, you’d have to travel back home and apply for a student visa from there.

 Long term (more than 6 months): This type of visa has more requirements and documents needed to process it.
 This visa is stamped / printed on your passport with a short validity because, once you’re in Spain, you have to get the NIE (foreigner’s ID number) within the first month.
 You’ll need everything that was handed in to the Spanish Consulate in your home country to be able to process the NIE once in Spain.
-Once the NIE is processed, you’d then be eligible to apply for and obtain a work permit (another, different process to complete in Spain), which would allow you to legally work for up to 20 hours a week, as long as you have a job offer and this doesn’t overlap with your study hours.
+Once the NIE is processed, you’d then be eligible to apply for a work permit (another, different process to complete in Spain), which would allow you to legally work for up to 20 hours a week, as long as you have a job offer and this doesn’t overlap with your study hours.
 In TEFL 20 hours per week is almost a full-time schedule.
 Once you’re in Spain and it’s about to expire, you can renew it in Spain (not having to travel back home) as long as you enroll on another course following the same regulations (20 hours of study per week and longer than 3 months).

 Student Visa: Application Process

 The length of the process to get a student visa varies from Consulate to Consulate.
-The minimum amount of time that you should allow 2 months for the application and process to take place.
+The minimum amount of time that you should allow is 2 months for the application and process to take place.
 Our first advice is to contact the Spanish Consulate that corresponds to your location to find out more details.
 Please, do ask about the length of the entire process, until the visa is issued.

 After checking the timing, the next step is to sign up for one of the mentioned courses with Active Language and pay the full amount.
 Once this is done, we’ll send you a letter of acceptance to the courses with a description for each one – which is what each Spanish Consulate require.